 For people with more significant and impactful seasonal affective disorder, it’s helpful to seek out medications.
-Doctors may offer help from antidepressants.
+Doctors may offer help with antidepressants.
 You may not need these medications all of the time.

 Psychotherapy treatment is another tool.
 It provides an opportunity to talk and open up about those feelings and what may be causing them.
 For some, there is past trauma or anxiety built up that could be behind the onset of this condition.
 At Northern Illinois Recovery, we offer a range of therapies that can help, including: